BordalloG/meme_game/README.md

 If you have asdf you should be good to just run `asdf install` in project path to install elixir and erlang

+You can run `docker-compose -f docker/docker-compose.yml up -d` to have a PostgreSQL instance running.

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies